 Her newest book, Halifax Explosion Mystery, is available late September 2017, just in time for the 100 anniversary of the explosion.
 Although read by younger students, the content is more suited to grades 6-9.
-The hour visit involves: a presntation on the history of the explosion, an explanation how artifacts and newspapers are used to plot a story and an interactive lesson showing students how to weave facts with fiction to write their own story.
+The hour visit involves: a power point presntation on the history of the explosion, an explanation how artifacts and newspapers are used to plot a story and an interactive lesson showing students how she weave facts with fiction.

 Midnight Marauders ,Moonlight Marauders, and Mystery Marauders appear on the Education Book List for Nova Scotia teachers.
 Contact GlenMargaret Publishing. firstname.lastname@example.org for large ordes.
 Chapters Book Store also carry the series.Publications

 Midnight Marauders.
 Glen Margaret Publishing, 2015.
 ISBN 978-1-897462-39-3

 Moonlight Marauders, Glen Margaret Publishing, 2015 ISBN 978-1-897462-40-9

 Mystery Marauders, Glen Margaret Publishing, 2nd printing 2017 ISBN 978-1-897462-45-4